TobikoData/sqlmesh/docs/reference/cli.md

   SQLMesh command line tool.

 Options:
   --version            Show the version and exit.
   -p, --paths TEXT     Path(s) to the SQLMesh config/project.
   --config TEXT        Name of the config object.
 Only applicable to
                        configuration defined using Python script.
   --gateway TEXT       The name of the gateway.
   --ignore-warnings    Ignore warnings.
   --debug              Enable debug mode.
   --log-to-stdout      Display logs in stdout.
+  --log-file-dir TEXT  The directory to write log files to.
   --help               Show this message and exit.

 Commands:
   audit                   Run audits for the target model(s).